The Definitive Guide To AI In Healthcare

 Explosion in the amount of healthcare data: From individual health stats collected from a number of medical devices and fitness wearable, to electronic patient health records stored in the hospital database, the amount of healthcare data being collected and stored has become enormous.
 The computation of this vast amount of data isn’t humanly possible and stems the need for artificial intelligence to process this data.
 The clinical data available including images and lab reports are instrumental in training the AI systems before they can be deployed.

 Transformation in the data computing capacities: The computers are now equipped to process data at a phenomenal rate.
 The evolution of internet networks now allows data transfer at lightning fast speeds.
+With increased adoption of cloud computing in healthcare, patient data is no longer saved on the internal servers but is rather hosted on the cloud.
+This allows for greater collaboration and improved data accessibility.
 There is also a significant advancement in the analytics techniques which act as a propeller for AI in healthcare as well.

 Change in focus of healthcare delivery: The traditional hospital setups were meant for management of acute conditions which were typically high in severity and would require days or weeks of care.
 The increased prevalence of chronic conditions and increase in elderly population globally demands of facilities and equipment catering towards long term care.
 AI is a step in the right direction to cope with this challenge while keeping the healthcare costs to minimum.